-The historic fortress at Suomenlinna is known as the ‘Castle of Finland”.
+The historic Suomenlinna fortress is known as the ‘Castle of Finland”.
 It is one of the top things to do while visiting Helsinki, Finland.
 It is also a designated UNESCO World Heritage Site.

 The fortress was created in the 1700s by Swedish military officer and architect Augustin Ehrensvärd.
 Ehrensvärd was also responsible for creating the Swedish archipelago fleet.